-The Share Certificate Specials are also available as IRAs (Traditional and Roth) at the same rates, with the same funding requirements.
+The Certificate Special is also available as an IRA (Traditional and Roth) at the same rates, with the same funding requirements.

-As stated in the fine print on the Deposit Rates page, the Early Withdrawal Penalty reads as follows:
+As stated on the Certificate Special promotion page, the Early Withdrawal Penalty reads as follows:

-As I mentioned earlier, the stated rates include an additional 10 basis points will be added to the Share Certificate Special, if a Justice National or Beyond the Badge checking account is opened and maintained.
+As I mentioned earlier, the stated rates include an additional 10 bps for maintaining either a Justice National or Beyond the Badge checking account.
 The only difference between the two checking accounts is that Beyond the Badge is for individuals 55 years or older and comes with free checks.
 Both accounts earn 0.05% APY, have a $25 minimum opening deposit, and require a $2.5k daily balance to avoid the monthly service fee ($10 for Justice Nation and $8 for Beyond the Badge).
 There are no transactional requirements with either checking account.

 |0.05%||$2.5k||-||Justice Federal Credit Union||Justice National Checking Account|

 |0.05%||$2.5k||-||Justice Federal Credit Union||Beyond The Badge Checking|

-If you close your checking account during the term of the Share Certificate Special, the “rate will be reduced to the original dividend rate of your Share Certificate for the remainder of the certificate term.”
+If you close your checking account during the term of the Certificate Special, the “rate will be reduced to the original dividend rate of your Share Certificate for the remainder of the certificate term.”

 Headquartered in Chantilly, Virginia, Justice FCU bills itself as the "premier provider of financial services to the Justice, Homeland Security and Law Enforcement Community."
 Employees of the Department of Justice, Homeland Security, State and Federal Courts, and the Georgia Department of Public Safety are the largest groups eligible for membership.

 Members of certain Law Enforcement Associations, and Retirees and Contractors of specific government organizations are also eligible.

 For a complete list of membership qualifications, please refer to Justice Federal’s membership page.

-While the field of membership appears to be somewhat narrow, membership eligibility is open to the general public through the National Sheriffs’ Association (NSA) and the National Native American Law Enforcement Association (NNALEA).
+While the field of membership (FOM) appears to be somewhat narrow, membership eligibility is open to the general public through the National Sheriffs’ Association (NSA) and the National Native American Law Enforcement Association (NNALEA).